ddowse/listmonk-template/README.md

 ```

 Please have a look at the **Bastillefile** for any options and arguments that you could use.
 For instance you might want to change listmonks password.

+The block to get a SSL/TLS certificate as well as the nginx block are commented out.
+Change the arguments ```FQDN``` to your domain and remove the leading ```#``` from the lines.